-Son-in-Law Yes, Grandparent No: Who’s Allowed in Under Trump’s New Visa Criteria
+Son-in-Law, Yes, Grandparent, No. Who’s Allowed Under Trump’s New Visa Criteria

 My number one responsibility as Commander in Chief is to keep the American people safe.
 Today’s ruling allows me to use an important tool for protecting our Nation’s homeland.

 Presumably, the Trump administration couldn’t botch the rollout of the new travel ban as badly as it did in January.
 Despite what Trump claimed, the Supreme Court did not give him a “clear victory.”
 The justices said the revised version of the travel ban can be enforced while we await their ruling on its constitutionality in the fall.
-And the Supreme Court placed significant limits on the Trump administration: for the next few months, they can only ban “foreign nationals who lack any bona fide relationship with a person or entity in the United States.”
+And the Supreme Court placed significant limits on the Trump administration: For the next few months, it can only ban “foreign nationals who lack any bona fide relationship with a person or entity in the United States.”
 Current visa holders, students, foreigners hired to work in the U.S., and people with relatives in the U.S. are not affected.

 The Supreme Court offered some examples of who meets the “bona fide relationship” standard: